BidnessForB/repo-template/README.md

   - [ ] Specify a repository and create a configuration file describing it for future use
   - [ ] Parse Pull Requests on merge for specific text which would trigger a new repository build.
 Parameters to be included in the body of the PR
   - [ ] Include webhooks in configuration of new repositories
+  - [ ] Manage configuration data in a repository rather than the filesystem.

 #### TODO
   - [ ] Add tests